paukstelom/backend_dibs_public/_coursework/COURSEWORK.md

 # OOP Coursework (Backend Dibs)

-My coursework involves developing a REST API for a startup project named Party Dibs.
+My is a REST API for a startup project named Party Dibs.

+(THIS IS A PUBLIC REPO THAT ONLY INCLUDES THE COURSEWORK README FILE)

 # Introduction